Current Site Information

 EPA prepared a final close-out report (FCOR) in March 2008 that documents the cleanup was fully implemented and the cleanup objectives have been met.
 EPA recommended removing the site from the National Priorities List (NPL) in the fall of 2008.
 The Berks Landfill site was removed or deleted from the National Priorities List in November 2008.

 The property historically was used as an iron ore mine.
 Later from the 1950s to the 1980s, the Berks Landfill operated as a municipal landfill.
 In 1975, the landfill was granted a permit by the state to discharge leachate from its collection system into an adjacent stream.
 Also, in 1975, the eastern landfill was granted a solid waste permit to accept municipal refuse and demolition refuse.
 In 1986 landfill operations ended and the landfills were closed with a soil cap.
-Later on a fence was erected around the eastern landfill, the existing cap was repaired, and a pumping station was constructed to convey the leachate to the local wastewater treatment plant.
+A perimeter fence was erected around the eastern landfill, the existing cap was repaired, and a pumping station was constructed to convey the leachate to the local wastewater treatment plant.

 Site ResponsibilityCleanup of this site is the responsibility of federal and state governments and parties potentially responsible for site contamination.